I will be there for probably a 3-4 week period between the months of June, July or August

 Beer Laos and Lao Lao whiskey are both natural remedies

 God luck and enjoy!

-It's a Magic place over 6 years ago
+It's a Magic place almost 7 years ago

 I'd be careful certainly: Malaria is a very nasty disease and can be fatal.
 Having said that, I travel regularly in Asia and also no longer take the Malarial tablets, the reason being is that if you take them for an extended period of time the side effects are pretty bad.

 This discussion is best had with your Doctor so you understand the consequences.
 In my view it depends largely on how long you are going and how well you can protected by other measures such as mosquito nets at night and insect repellant at other times.